pjotrp/bioruby-exominer/README.md

   ftp://ftp.ncbi.nlm.nih.gov/gene/DATA/gene_info.gz.

 Fetch this file and unpack it.
-Note: do not check this file into the repository!
+Note: this is a 1.4Gb file; do not check this file into the repository!
 Create the symbol/alias list for exominer with

   ncbi_exominer_symbols gene_info > ncbi_symbols.tab

+That makes for some 12 million symbols + aliases(!)

 Next to the ncbi_symbols.tab file a frequency file is generated named ncbi_exominer_symbols.freq, which contains

-  Z: 5
-  y: 1
-  d: 3
-  v: 1
-  x: 85
-  k: 263
-  -.0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefgiklmnoprstuvxy
+  p: 1255137
+  L: 1907635
+  e: 1334974
+  u: 465711
+  D: 2110781
+  n: 533637
+  _: 11942258

+   "#%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]_`abcdefghijklmnopqrstuvwxyz{}

-apparently some gene symbols include dashes and dots.
+apparently some gene symbols and gene names include dashes and dots and other characters.
+Some gene names even contain spaces.

 ### Making a text file of your document